New York Hummingbirds: 7 Awesome Documented Species

 Species: S. sasin

-Allen’s hummingbirds commonly reside and nest along the West Coast of the United States and winter in Mexico, therefore they are rare migratory visitors to New York.
+Allen’s hummingbirds commonly reside and nest along the West Coast of the United States and winter in Mexico and southern California, therefore they are extremely rare accidental vagrants to New York.

 Photo by: IntheWildwithRick